Larry Hogan: Policing and criminal justice

 The April 2015 death of Freddie Gray, a 25-year-old African American man, in Baltimore Police Department custody led to a wave of protests.
 After violent clashes broke out, Hogan declared a state of emergency and activated the Maryland National Guard.
 Several thousand National Guard troops, Maryland State Police troopers, and others were eventually deployed in Baltimore to quell violence.

-In July 2015, Hogan announced the closure of the decrepit Baltimore City Detention Center, which had a long record of poor conditions and dysfunction.
+In July 2015, Hogan announced the closure of the Baltimore City Detention Center.
+The center had a long record of poor conditions and dysfunction.
 He did not notify Baltimore City mayor Stephanie Rawlings-Blake or leaders of the state general assembly of the plan.
 Civil liberties and reform groups such as the American Civil Liberties Union, Public Justice Center, and Justice Policy Institute supported Hogan's move.
 The last prisoners were moved out of the jail in late August 2015.

 In 2016, Hogan reopened the Maryland State Police Barrack in Annapolis, which had closed in 2008 as a cost-saving measure.

 In September 2019, Hogan directed Attorney General Brian Frosh to prosecute more violent crime cases in Baltimore City.
 He said that the city's justice system was too lenient, citing an example of someone who had a pending murder charge but was set free.
 Marilyn Mosby, the State's Attorney for Baltimore, disputed Hogan's characterization of the city's justice system.
 Hogan authorized state police helicopters to fly over Baltimore City and ordered an increase in the enforcement of outstanding warrants.

 Hogan vetoed legislation passed by the Maryland General Assembly in 2015 to restore the voting rights of persons convicted of felonies following their completion of prison sentences.
 The General Assembly overrode the veto.
 The law applies to about 44,000 former prisoners.